 Can foals be trained at an early age?

 Foals can start basic training at a few weeks old.
-Training should emphasise fundamental skills and feedback.
+Training should emphasize fundamental skills and feedback.

 What are common health issues foals face?